45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 9

 Pink muhlygrass is a very showy ornamental grass that tolerates a wide range of conditions but prefers full sun and dry to medium-moisture, well-drained soil.
-This plant would be a great addition to a rock garden, perennial garden, xeriscape, or any sunny location in need of an accent grass.
+This plant makes a great addition to a rock garden, perennial garden, xeriscape, or any sunny location in need of an accent grass.

 A large clump or cluster of muhlygrass in full bloom is a very appealing sight.
-This plant will reproduce by self-seeding, and clumps can be divided and transplanted if they become too large.
-You can also make additional clusters of muhlygrass to enjoy the following fall.
+This plant reproduces by self-seeding, and you can divide and transplant clumps if they become too large.

 Poppy Mallow